 I really can't help but agree with these points, but I'm thinking perhaps they're overthinking it.
 Having been in this business for over a decade now (yep, I'm old), I feel like I've arrived at a couple of simple truths.
 One of them I arrived at reluctantly, and it took a while to accept it.
 It's the notion that there's no such thing as good UI design, there's only bad UI design.

-To elaborate: when you see a good design, chances are you don’t notice it.
-Because it’s a good design, it’s already set you on your way to your next destination, offering a clean and simple path on your journey.
-On the flipside, a bad design has you stumble in your tracks, wondering — where’s the phone number for this restaurant?
-Whether the UI design is full of linen does not necessarily matter (( I hate myself for actually saying that, because the linen texture is the worst )), what matters is that you found what you were looking for with the least possible friction.
+To elaborate: when you see a good design, chances are you don't notice it.
+Because it's a good design, it's already set you on your way to your next destination, offering a clean and simple path on your journey.
+On the flipside, a bad design has you stumble in your tracks, wondering — where's the phone number for this restaurant?
+Whether the UI design is full of linen does not necessarily matter1, what matters is that you found what you were looking for with the least possible friction.
 The point is: good design is good design, no matter how you arrive at it.

 Aside from good design and bad design, there's also the design that creates an emotional connection within you.
 Not only does it step in the background when you have a specific goal, but it will reach inside you and shake something when you don't know where you're going.
 I'm not sure textures, bevels, or even glorious flatness does this.
 In my experience, only tone, can do this.
 The tone of your wording, phrasing, or even your kooky layout may incite a smile in your viewer, and your large personal photos may tug at a heartstring somewhere.
 So it's about being personal, and the best way I know to do this is to let the content shine.